Skip to content

 District and County Council

-Click on the heading then use your postcode to find information on council services relating to your home or place of work.
+• Local Services Click on the link then use your postcode to find information on council services relating to your home or place of work.
 You can see the normal bin collection days and changes in bank holiday weeks; also, your nearest waste disposal and recycling centre, nearest leisure centre, how to contact your local councillors, current council tax rates and any planning matter relating to the property.
 It’s all in one place.

 Transport